kencctt11/TwitterStreamApp/README.md

 # TwitterStreamApp
-This small demo show how to stream the Twitter 1% Volume Stream
+This small demo shows how to stream the Twitter 1% Volume Stream

 This demo is written in C#.